opf/openproject/docs/system-admin-guide/authentication/ldap-authentication/ldap-group-synchronization/README.md

 keywords: synchronize ldap groups
 ---

-# Synchronize LDAP and OpenProject groups (Premium feature)
+# Synchronize LDAP and OpenProject groups (Enterprise add-on)

 Note: This feature is available for the Enterprise on-premises only, for OpenProject versions 7.4+.
 For more information and differences to Community edition, [see this page](https://www.openproject.org/enterprise-edition/).